We get commissions for purchases made from our affiliates through links in this article. Learn More.

 Zales was founded in 1924 by brothers William and Morris Zales in Wichita Falls, Texas.
 The original store sold small appliances, cookware, cameras and, of course, jewelry.

 In the late 1930s, Zales expanded into twelve separate locations.
-In the 1950s, they began a major shift in strategy that would forever change the face of the jewelry market in the United States: they moved into indoor shopping malls.
+In the 1950s, they began a major shift in strategy that would forever change the face of the diamond jewelry market in the United States: they moved into indoor shopping malls.

-Targeting the same level of the market is their Gordon’s Jewelers brand stores operating in over 190 locations.
+Targeting the same level of the market is their Gordon’s Jewelers brand stores, which operate in over 190 locations.
 The Zales Corporation also has a presence in Canada operating under the names Peoples Jewellers and Mappins Jewellers.